octue/power-curve-schema/OVERVIEW.md

 ### Special Considerations

-- At least one `Identifier` label should be added.
+- At least one `Identifier` label is required.
 The first such label should contain a globally unique identifier for this document (ie two documents should never exist with the same global identifier but different contents).

 - The `Source` label (or multiples of it) should be used to reference the source material(s) or document(s), for example a manufacturer-issued PDF.
-Whilst not required, it is STRONGLY recommended that this reference be a URI to the original document rather than containing simply a document number.
+Whilst not required, it is STRONGLY recommended that this reference be a URI to the original document rather than containing simply a document number (or that both be added in separate labels).

-- A `Format` label must be added containing the value `IEC61400-16`.
+- At least one `Format` label is required, which must have the value `IEC61400-16`.
 This allows readers to determine the nature of the document to be containing a power curve as per this standard [(c.f. discussion here](https://github.com/octue/power-curve-schema/issues/18).

 ## Turbine Metadata